How to Lose 20 Pounds in 3 Months – Start Today!

-In fact, your blood pressure rises as your body weight increases.
+Your blood pressure rises as your body weight increases.

-Losing 5% to 10% of your body weight and building up to 150 minutes of exercise a week may help you to slow or stop the progress of type 2 diabetes.
+Also, losing 5% to 10% of your body weight and building up to 150 minutes of exercise a week may help you reverse type 2 diabetes.

-“Do something that gets you moving, knowing that you’re looking to move towards 30 minutes most days of the week.”2)https://www.webmd.com/diabetes/type-2-diabetes-guide/reversing-type-2-diabetes#1))
+“Do something that gets you moving, knowing that you’re looking to move towards 30 minutes most days of the week.” ((https://www.webmd.com/diabetes/type-2-diabetes-guide/reversing-type-2-diabetes#1))

-You may be able to reduce cholesterol levels significantly by losing 5% to 10% of your body weight, according to the Mayo Clinic.
+Furthermore, you may be able to reduce cholesterol levels significantly by losing 5% to 10% of your body weight, according to the Mayo Clinic.

-Healthy weight is so important for overall heart health, that the American Heart Association and American College of Cardiology released a new report calling for physicians to create customized weight loss plans and recommend counseling with a dietitian or certified weight loss professional for at least six months.
+To that end, the American Heart Association and American College of Cardiology released a new report calling for physicians to create customized weight loss plans for their patients.

-Why The Big Focus On Weight Loss In America?
+Why the Big Focus on Weight Loss In America?

-Once you are at a more comfortable weight, it will be much easier to exercise.
+And, once you are at a more comfortable weight, it will be much easier to exercise.

 Fear is a great motivator, and fear of all of the complications brought on by obesity is real.

-After your first 20 pound weight loss, you can repeat the cycle if you have to lose more weight.
+After your first 20-pound weight loss, you can repeat the cycle if you have to lose more weight.

 But, do not push yourself to lose more than a pound or two each week.

-You must establish a regular meal pattern.
+Better eating habits mean that you should establish a regular meal pattern.